TheOdinProject/curriculum/html_css/v2/main-course/selectors.md

 Let's look at some examples for basic usage.

 * `[attribute]` - This general selector will select anything where the given attribute exists.
-It's value doesn't matter.
+Its value doesn't matter.
 * `selector[attribute]` - Optionally we can combine our attribute selectors with other types of selectors, such as class or element selectors.
 * `[attribute="value"]` - To get really specific, we can use `=` to match a specific attribute with a specific value.